berkeley-cdss/course-site-quarto/README.md

 This repository contains a Quarto-based template for class website.
 You can see a preview of it at [https://berkeley-scf.github.io/course-site-quarto](https://berkeley-scf.github.io/course-site-quarto).
 This template is intended to be forked and altered for other courses.

+For instructors: please see [these instructions](https://github.com/berkeley-scf/course-site-quarto#instructions-for-course-staff) on how to use this repository.

 ## Capabilities of this Quarto-based Template

 - Create a website by modifying content in a GitHub repository.